#ProudToBeIrish Trending as Polls Declare Overwhelming Yes to Marriage Equality in Ireland

 The youth demographic also turned out in force, students even traveling home from abroad.
 It’s clear that this is a referendum that has engaged a generation typically disillusioned with politics, and an outcome that has inspired fresh optimism in political process.

 Mary Cunningham, Director of the National Youth Council of Ireland told VICE, “Over, the past few months we’ve seen over 100,000 people—primarily young people, students, and first time voters—registering and getting ready to use their voices for good, for love.
-They came from all over the world to be here today [on Saturday], and the future of Ireland is brighter and better because of them.”
+They came from all over the world to be here today, and the future of Ireland is brighter and better because of them.”

 Across the country, Yes supporters begin their celebrations, as the results continue to trickle in.
 In the next few days there will be much analysis and commentary, but conversation may slowly begin to turn to Northern Ireland, the last province on both islands that does not legally recognize gay marriage.